Twice Sequential Monte Carlo for Tree Search: Experiments

-TSMCTS is the only SMC variant to successfully scale with sequential compute (Figure \ref{fig:variance_plot} left).
-TSMCTS and SMCTS have significantly reduced estimator variance compared to the other SMC variants and TSMCTS's is significantly reduced compared to SMCTS's (Figure \ref{fig:variance_plot} center).
-All variants other than baseline address policy collapse at the root.
-TRT SMC and SMCTS however are limited by the entropy of the policy: the policy has high probability for only two actions in most states despite the size of the action space being $ 4$ in this environment and thus only two actions are searched.
-TSMCTS on the other hand searches a constant $m_1 = 4$ actions, irrespective of the prior policy.
+The SMC baseline \textit{degrades} with additional depth (left) due to high variance (center) and path degeneracy (right).
+SMCTS is able to reduce much of the variance (center) and performs better than the SMC baseline although it does not scale better with compute (right).
+On the other hand, \textbf{TSMCTS significantly outperforms the SMC baseline even at the depth which maximizes the SMC baseline's performance ($T=6$) and is the only SMC variant that \textit{scales} with increased compute (left).
+TSMCTS further reduces estimator variance significantly (center).} All variants other than baseline successfully prevent policy collapse at the root (right). \textbf{TSMCTS additionally provides more informed policy targets by searching a constant $m_1 = 4$ actions.} TRT SMC and SMCTS however are limited by the entropy of the prior policy: the policy has high probability for only two or three actions in most states despite the size of the action space being $ 4$ in this environment and thus an average of only $2.8$ actions are searched.

-We investigate the effect of the hyperparameter $m_1$ of TSMCTS on the performance of the agent in Figures \ref{fig:ablation_actions_to_search} in Appendix \ref{app:additional_results}.
-The effect appears overall marginal for sufficiently large $m_1 \geq 4$.